 - 4.0.1.
 New houses are required throughout the country.
 District Councils used a mechanism known as the Full Objectively Assessed Housing Need to assess numbers of houses to be built.
 This is to be replaced by the Standardised Methodology for the calculation of Local Housing Need.
-Rother District Council (RDC) has a current quota to provide nearly 5,700 new homes over its plan period to 2028.
+Rother District Council (RDC) has a current guota to provide nearly 5,700 new homes over its plan period to 2028.
 Within Rother's plan, Crowhurst is expected to contribute a minimum of 20 new homes from planned housing developments (of six homes or more) and a few more through windfall projects (smaller, sporadic developments).
-Our own local housing needs assessments have broadly confirmed that these numbers match our future, local requirements. - 4.0.2 One of the key aims of Crowhurst's Neighbourhood Development Plan (NDP) is to ensure that development of these new homes provides a positive benefit; providing people with appropriate, high quality homes for the future whilst enhancing the character of the village and adding amenity wherever possible. - 4.0.3 In order to do this the NDP Team has taken some time to try and understand both peoples' needs and which
+Our own local housing needs assessments have broadly confirmed that these numbers match our future, local requirements. - 4.0.2 One of the key aims of Crowhurst's Neighbourhood Development Plan (CNDP) is to ensure that development of these new homes provides a positive benefit; providing people with appropriate, high quality homes for the future whilst enhancing the character of the village and adding amenity wherever possible.

-- characteristics of the village are important.
+- 4.0.3 In order to do this the CNDP Team has taken some time to try and understand both people's needs and which characteristics of the village are important.
 The importance of the environment around Crowhurst has been flagged up from the start of the process.
-We have also considered other issues such as how amenities could best be improved and what people's housing needs are likely to be over the coming years. - 4.0.4 The NDP Team has engaged with the community through street champions, workshops, discussions, surveys12, exhibitions, and a website all with continual feedback to gain as much information as possible.
+We have also considered other issues such as how amenities could best be improved and what people's housing needs are likely to be over the coming years. - The CNDP Team has engaged with the community through street champions, workshops, discussions, surveys12, exhibitions, and a website - all with continual feedback - to gain as much information as possible.
 We have liaised with other parishes and local authorities to understand our place in the wider community and to benefit from lessons learned elsewhere.
-The results of our consultations with residents can be found in the background information. - 4.0.5 Specialist advisors were employed covering: planning technicalities, landscape considerations and architectural and environmental character assessments, to ensure we can identify practical and compliant, yet sympathetic, development solutions.
-Advice was also sought from specialist sources covering natural and cultural heritage, and wider environmental issues to ensure we protect all that is important.
-Reports can be found in the Supplementary Documentation.
+The results of our consultations with residents can be found on the Crowhurst Neighbourhood Plan website. - Specialist advisors were employed covering: planning technicalities, landscape considerations and architectural and environmental character assessments, to ensure we can identify practical and compliant, yet sympathetic, development solutions.
+Advice was also sought from specialist sources covering natural and cultural heritage, and